dwmkerr/sharpshell/docs/logging/logging.md

 Debug output is highly performant, and should probably be considered to be the safest way to monitor logs from SharpShell servers.

+Note: If you already have a trace listener running, such as the debugger in Visual Studio, it will likely capture the trace output and show it before DebugView can.

 ## Windows Event Log Output

 With this option enabled, SharpShell will write all log messages to an Application Event Log named `SharpShell`.